oabdall2000/BIMIT_TSV2/README.md

 ```
 totalseg_download_weights -t <task_name>
 ```
+This will download them to `~/.totalsegmentator/nnunet/results`.
+You can change this path by doing `export TOTALSEG_HOME_DIR=/new/path/.totalsegmentator`.
+If your machine has no internet, then download on another machine with internet and copy `~/.totalsegmentator` to the machine without internet.

 After acquiring a license number for the non-open tasks you can set it with the following command:
 ```
 totalseg_set_license -l aca_12345678910
 ```

+If you do not have internet access on the machine you want to run TotalSegmentator on:
+1. Install TotalSegmentator [and set up the license] on a machine with internet.
+2. Run TotalSegmentator for one subject on this machine.
+This will download the weights and save them to `~/.totalsegmentator`.
+3. Copy the folder `~/.totalsegmentator` from this machine to the machine without internet.
+4. TotalSegmentator should now work also on the machine without internet.

 ### Train/validation/test split
 The exact split of the dataset can be found in the file `meta.csv` inside of the [dataset](https://doi.org/10.5281/zenodo.6802613).
 This was used for the validation in our paper.